- August 17, 2019

 “The gameplay is just okay, but the other factors drag it down.”

-“Where the game falls short is the lack of controller support, very slippery controls, lack of quality levels or variety in the designs, and a terrible mechanic of starting over from the beginning if the 5-second timer expires.”
+“Where the game falls short though is no controller support, very slippery controls, lack of quality levels or variety in the designs, and a terrible mechanic of starting over from the beginning if the 5-second timer expires (it really should just restart the level like when you die, but no, you have to start the whole run over again).”

-“Even though it's not remotely difficult, having only 40 levels makes zero sense, along with some very questionable gameplay decisions.”
+“Okay, so even though it's not even remotely difficult, having only 40 levels makes zero sense, and there are some very questionable gameplay decisions.
+5.0 is just a cheap game that you can pick up with that last remaining Steam wallet balance.”